fedora-python/portingguide/source/exceptions.rst

 As :ref:`discussed previously <raise-syntax>`, in Python 3, all information about an exception, including the traceback, is contained in the exception object.
-Since, the traceback holds references to the values of all local variables, storing an exception in a local variable usually forms a reference cycle, keeping all local variables allocated until the next garbage collection pass.
+Since the traceback holds references to the values of all local variables, storing an exception in a local variable usually forms a reference cycle, keeping all local variables allocated until the next garbage collection pass.